Flexible Hiring Options Attract the Best Talent

 Nearly half of U.S. businesses now feature a hybrid workforce of permanent and contract workers, according to a recent report on IT workforce trends.
 These companies are embracing a workforce model that maintains a baseline of full-time headcount roles, but are increasingly adopting a flexible staffing approach that adds contract or contract-to-hire workers based on workload levels and unique skills required.
-In addition to traditional staffing, there is also recruitment process outsourcing (RPO), or even more niche offerings like MATRIX On-Demand Services where you have a dedicated team assigned to your needs.

 “Do whatever it takes to find the right person,” said Justin Thomason, MATRIX Vice President of Recruiting.
 “Companies that are really thriving in this crazy environment are the ones who are the most flexible when it comes to hiring.”

 Companies who don’t consider contracting for certain jobs will lose out on good candidates who don’t want to wait.
 The process for direct hire can be a little slower because clients want to take their time when making a long-term decision.
 “Getting HR involved often adds additional time,” said Thomason.
 “Companies who limit their jobs to direct hire miss out because great candidates do not stay on the market for that long.”

 “You can get incredible amounts of intellectual capital from people who really enjoy contracting,” said Thomason.
 “You get the best ideas and real value while only having to pay them for a period of time.”